khimscho/NEMO/wibl-python/README.md

 where `arn:aws:iam::?????:role/wibl-dcdb-submission-lambda` is replaced by the lambda role ARN created above.

-> Note: The submission lambda takes an additional environment variable `PROVIDER_AUTH`, which is an authentication key
+> Note: the submission lambda takes an additional environment variable `PROVIDER_AUTH`, which is an authentication key
 > used for making submissions to the HTTP service denoted by `UPLOAD_POINT`.

 > Note: by default, the lambda will use the configuration file installed as part of the `wibl` Python package.
 You can